Want inspiration for your company’s 404 page? Join me as I look at the coolest and most creative 404 pages around!

 There are also lots of links to help visitors find their way around.
 While a search box is great, sometimes you just need pointing to the right pages, especially if you’re on a mobile phone in the middle of a crowded theme park!

-Could it be a little more fancy?
+Could it be a little fancier?
 Possibly.
 But it’s cute, funny, and helpful, so it ticks all the boxes.

 Coolness: 4/5